Bitter Candy, 2015

 Through this work, I invite viewers to question the real meaning of relationships in a world shaped by constant observation.

-There’s an old saying: “Stranger Danger.”
+There is an old saying: “Stranger Danger.”

-“Don’t follow a stranger who offers candy.”
+In Korean culture, this becomes, “Don’t follow a stranger who offers candy.”

-But today, “Stranger Danger” may no longer apply.
+Today, however, the idea of “Stranger Danger” may no longer apply.

 This work, made of soap sculpted to resemble candy, reflects that tension.

-It is playful yet deceptive—inviting, yet slippery.
+It is playful yet deceptive, inviting yet slippery.

 Spring mechanisms embedded in the work suggest random directions, symbolizing the unpredictable paths our relationships take.